pabloarak/BasicPong/README.md

 # Basic Pong Game for Android

-Simple Pong Game for play with an IA.
+Simple Pong game to play with an AI developed in Platzi's Unity 2D course.

 ## Stack